tooling/authoring-styleguide/README.md

 ## Scenarios

 How many times have you opened up a book that starts with an overview?
 Those are boring to read.
 Here is an example of an opening that will engage your readers: "Your boss walks in and tells you he needs a new feature added to an application by the end of the day.
 You realize you are in trouble: the guy who designed the application is on vacation.
 Now what do you do?"
 Scenarios provide a way for the reader to internalize a problem and become invested in learning about the solution.

+## Rules of writing

+Most people have the tools that make a good writer but are blissfully unaware of the rules.
+This section is intended to point out some very common errors and traps to avoid in your writing.

+### One thought per sentence

+The golden rule for the most basic unit of writing is one thought per sentence.
+Never break this rule!

+### One theme per paragraph

+A paragraph consists of a topic sentence, followed by sentences that embellish or provide explanation of that idea.
+If you introduce a new idea or theme it deserves a new paragraph.

+There is never a need to cram every single detail about something into one paragraph.
+Long paragraphs are daunting and off-putting for readers.

+Short paragraphs that get to the point attract readers.

+If you read a paragraph of your, or anybody else’s, work and you get to the end without remembering the first sentence this usually means two things.
+It is far too long and/or it has more than one theme.
+Put simply, it is a bad paragraph.

 ## What to Avoid